Calcolo numerico per la generazione di immagini fotorealistiche

 etc.).

-If you create a text file named .gitignore
+If you create a text file named .gitignore, you can

 list the files to exclude inside it.
 For example: